cshmookler/cpp_template/README.md

 ## Change the Conan Profile

 The active Conan profile lists the system architecture, operating system, C++ compiler, and other configuration information for Conan.
 All profiles are stored in the "profiles" directory and have a ".profile" extension.
-The default profile ("default.profile") is automatically generated during setup.
+The default profile ("default.profile") is automatically generated if it does not exist.

 To change the active Conan profile to another stored in the "profiles" directory, edit the "profile.ini" file.
 Alternatively, use Python to execute the "profile.py" script and provide the name of the new Conan profile as a command line argument ("new.profile" in the example below).
 Use command prompt (Windows) or a shell (Mac & Linux) to provide the new profile name, show output, and display errors.